mahshidhelali/RL-Assisted-Performance-Testing/README.md

 The intelligent tester agent can reuse the learned policy in further similar testing scenarios, for example, reaching different target values of response time or error rate.
 The learning-based load testing can reach the testing objective with lower cost in terms of workload size (number of users), i.e. smaller workload, compared to a typical load testing process.
 It is generally beneficial to the continuous testing activities such as varying scenarios and performance regression testing.

-RELOAD uses Apache JMeter 5.1.1 and its associated libraries.
+RELOAD uses Apache JMeter 5.1.1.
 The current code is an initial version and the developement will continue.
 The corresponding research article is also in preparation (June 2020).